ConduceInc/conduce-python-api/doc/source/conduce-entities.rst

 What is an entity?
 ------------------

 Conduce uses a concept called an entity to define a person, place, or thing that exists in space and time.
 An entity can exist for an instant or across a span of time.
 It can describe a point in space, a path (sequence of points), or a region (polygon).
 An entity also has attributes that describe its characteristics.
 An entitiy's attributes can change over time.
-An entity is defined by a series of samples that describe its location and attributes over a period of time.
 There are two types of entities - static (state does not change) or dynamic (state may change).
 To understand when to use each type, it is helpful to understand dynamic entities first.

 ++++++++++++++++
 Dynamic entities